 - Warmth around the area of the bursa

 - Decreased motion of the nearby joint

-The doctor will ask about your symptoms and health history.
-You will also be asked about the activities that you do.
-A physical will be done.
-It will focus on the painful area.
+The doctor will ask about your symptoms and past health.
+A physical exam will be done.
 This is often enough to make the diagnosis.

 The goal of treatment is to ease pain and promote healing.
 Choices are:

 - Supportive care, such as resting the area and applying cold compresses

 - Medicines to ease pain and swelling, such as:

 - Physical therapy to promote strength, flexibility, and range of motion

 People who are not helped by these methods may need surgery.